8600 E. Rockcliff Rd., Tucson

 525 Boynton Canyon Rd., Sedona

-This spectacular retreat—built on Native American spiritual ground—is one of our favorite destinations in the U.S. The rooms are basic but the treatments, thanks to incredible practitioners, are anything but.
+This spectacular retreat is one of our favorite destinations in the U.S. The rooms are basic but the treatments, thanks to incredible practitioners, are anything but.
 The menu offers everything from psychic massage to a Sedona clay wrap, to reiki and lymphatic drainage.
 Meanwhile, spiritual treatments include meditation, hypnosis, and past life regression.
 It’s like three years of therapy in three days.

 Miraval Arizona Resort & Spa

 5000 E. Via Estancia, Catalina

 Tucked into the foothills of the Santa Catalina Mountains, Miraval Arizona is a one-stop shop for all things wellness.
 This 400-acre desert retreat is the kind of place you can go on a girls' getaway or a solo journey—and return home feeling totally reset.
 The guest rooms and villas have recently had their own reset, of sorts—the design weaves in the fabric of the surrounding Sonoran Desert with natural fibers, wood and stone textures, and big French doors that take full advantage of the views.
 In early 2018, Miraval is launching the Retreat—a collection of 22 residences equipped with indoor-outdoor showers, a private pool or spa—each designed for larger groups traveling together, or those seeking a bit more living space.
 The rugged, cacti-dotted terrain is the backdrop for a host of activities, including horseback riding, hiking, and botany-focused tours.
 The spa, with its army of healers, wellness practitioners, and massage therapists—is obviously the main draw.
 And all programs are fully customizable: Guests can begin their morning with reiki, try an aerial yoga session in the afternoon, and wind down with a hot stone massage in a temperature-controlled outdoor tent.